yshavit/effesvm_j/notes/bytecode.md

 Pops the topmost item.
 Pushes a True to the stack iff the item was an EffesRef whose type matched the typedesc, which is something like `List`, `Cat|Dog`, etc. Pushes a False to the stack in all other cases.

-### l:lt, l:le, l:eq, l:ge, l:gt
+### i:lt, i:le, i:eq, i:ge, i:gt

-Pops two elements from the stack, which must both be of Long type.
+Pops two elements from the stack, which must both be of Integer type.
 The first one popped is the RHS, and the second one is the LHS.
 Pushes a True if the LHS is less than, less than or equal to, equal to, greater than, or greater than or equal to the RHS (respectively, per opcode).
 Pushes a False otherwise.

 Methods, field access and arithmetic
 ----------------------------------------------------------------------------------------